schoenemeyer/CPUvsGPU-Performance-Test/README.md

 bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 ```

 Depending on your platform, Compilation will take up to one hour.
-Once the build is done, you will see a newly build whl file in your temporary directory like shown below
+Once the build is done, you will see a newly built whl file in your temporary directory like shown below

 ```
 [thomas@localhost tensorflow]$ ll /tmp/tensorflow-gpu_pkg